usaid-cs/yesterday-i-learned/aws.md

 - Copying a file across S3 buckets is just copying its key -- S3 is one uniform storage resource.
 Having a key that points to a file in both buckets means that, effectively, the file exists in both buckets.
 - [`htop` missing](http://aws.blandnet.org/wordpress/htop-install/)
 - [Upgrading an instance](http://stackoverflow.com/a/8243307/1558430): stop the instance, wait for a while, and select "Change Instance Type"
 - VPC is Virtual Private Cloud, not Virtual PC.
+The default VPC is "weird" *[sic]* and when setting up a new stack, [you should destroy the default VPC](https://www.reddit.com/r/aws/comments/97a502/does_it_make_sense_to_delete_the_default_provided/) and create a new one.
 - If you can't move an RDS server's region, at least move the EC2 instances' availabiltiy zones to match it.
 - `/etc/httpd/conf/httpd.conf` has a load of stuff you can disable.
 - `/etc/httpd/conf.d/wsgi.conf` also has a load of stuff you can tweak.